on leave Spring 25

 Intermediate, Component—Year

 This class will begin with an exploration of the classic structures of stand-up comedy.
-The concepts of set-up and punch, acting out, and heightened wordplay will be employed.
-Techniques for creating and becoming comic characters from your own past, the news, and the current social environment will be used to craft a comic routine.
+The concepts of set up and punch, acting out, and heightened wordplay will be employed, along with the techniques used to create and become comic characters using your past, the news, and the current social environment to craft a comic routine.
 Discovering what is recognizably funny to an audience is the labor of the comic artist.
-The athletics of the creative comedic mind and your own individual perspective on the world that surrounds you is the primary objective of the first semester.
+The athletics of the creative comedic mind and your own individual perspective on the world that surrounds you are the primary objectives of the first semester.
 We will also study theories of comedy through the writings of Henri Bergson (philosopher), John Wright (director), and Christopher Fry (playwright).
-Second semester will be designed for collaboration through improvisational techniques; long-form improvisational games (Harold), and performance techniques for comic sketch writing and group work; and exercises to develop the artist’s freedom and confidence in a collaborative group setting.
+The second semester will be designed for collaboration through improvisational techniques, long-form improvisational games (Harold), performance techniques for comic sketch writing and group work, and exercises to develop the artist’s freedom and confidence in a collaborative group setting.
 The ensemble will learn to trust the spontaneous response and their own comic madness as they write, perform, and create scenarios together.
 At the end of the second semester, there will be a formal presentation of the comedy devised during the year.

 Faculty